DevMountain/react-5-afternoon/README.md

 ### Instructions

 Open the remaining `wizard` components ( Wizard 5-11 ) and update them to connect to the store.
 Remember to use `mapStateToProps` to grab only the property(s) that component is modifying.
-Also remember to pull in the action creators from the reducer.
+Also remember to pull in the action creator(s) from the reducer.
 Then modify the events in the component ( `onChange` || `onClick` ) to call the action creator(s).

 ### Solution